lpod/lpod-docs/level0.rst

     automatically supposed to be the same as the prefix of the context element.
     Nothing is done if the attribute doesn't exist.

-get_text()
+get_text(recursive=false)
     Returns the text contents of the element in the most appropriate type for text, e.g. unicode.
-It is not recursive.
+It is not recursive by default.
+If the optional ``recursive`` parameter is set to ``true``, then the method returns the concatenated contents of all the children of the given element.
     Null is returned if the element contains no text.

 set_text(text, after)
     Sets the text content of the element.
 The text is typed in the most